 After I have all of this information compiled, I list out the next twelve months in the columns to the right.

 Here’s what an example of a bill payment spreadsheet would look like.
-If you’d like a copy of the excel workbook, please contact me and I’ll email it to you.
+If you’d like a copy of the bill payment tracker excel spreadsheet for free, sign up for our email list below.

 Automate Every Bill You Can